 - Review current cases in which your collector may be involved.

 How Can an Attorney Help Me with “Zombie Debt”?

 Debt collection agencies have realized the potential profitability of “zombie debt,” a term consumers have given to old debts which have gone unpaid.

 Collection agents purchase the old debt from the original creditor for less than its value and attempt to collect the full value of the debt from consumers whom they believe will pay.

 If you have been contacted by a collection agency about an old debt, or a debt to which you are not legally obligated to pay, a Columbus debt harassment attorney may be able to help you:

 Deny responsibility for the debt, even if you are unsure if you are liable.

 Avoid collectors’ traps.
 Your attorney should be able to recognize any tactics the collection agency employs, such as reporting old debt as new debt to the credit bureaus; making false promises about credit scores; or offering bait-and-switch credit card offers, in which your zombie debt is added without your knowledge.

 Ask for proof.
 Your attorney should ask for proof that the debt is your legal responsibility, including a request for the original credit agreement bearing your signature.

-Check Pennsylvania’s statute of limitations on debt collection.
+Check Georgia’s statute of limitations on debt collection.
 Your attorney will be able to tell you whether the window in which the debt may be collected or sought (through the courts) has closed.
-If the collector requests a revival to extend the statute of limitations, your attorney should draft a letter stating that your case does not meet the necessary Pennsylvania state law requirements.

 Send a letter via certified mail demanding the collector stops contacting you and threatening legal action if they persist.